didx-xyz/aries-cloudapi-python/docs/NATS.md

 ## Consuming our NATS

-Please contact us for help with connecting/authenticating to our nats service
+Please contact us for help with connecting/authenticating to our NATS service